 Advantage: ACH transfers offer more flexibility in terms of resolving errors, issues, and disputes

 Is ACH or Wire Transfer Better for Business to Business (B2B) Payments?

 Businesses that perform B2B bank transfers often rely on an ACH API or a bank API to make these payments.
 Payables automation software is very efficient for batch processing vendors, suppliers, and other payments.
 Because businesses make so many bill payments, the volume justifies using a small-fee ACH system rather than wire transfer payments.

 Wire transfers make sense for high-dollar business-to-business payments like commercial real estate transactions or M&A transaction payments.
 In these cases, wire fees are not considered high in relation to the transaction amount.
 The quick transfer of funds is also critical for business owners.

 Is ACH or Wire Better for Personal Payments?

-Banks allow individuals to use ACH for bill payments through their online bank accounts.
-Much like an e-check, ACH serves as the middleman between consumers and the vendor for personal finance.
+Banks allow individuals to use ACH instructions for bill payments through their online bank accounts.
+ACH serves as the middleman between consumers and suppliers for personal finance.